jacobrosenfeld/apps-script-github-sync/readme.md

 Otherwise all other variables should be within the Apps Script Editor variables.

-You need to create the following variables;
+You need to create the following variables:

 `GITHUB_TOKEN` Your personal token